whelblin/basic-interperter-in-go/README.md

 # basic-interperter-in-go
+## Converation from Python
+### Strongly typed
+Go is a strongly typed lauangue so it required that each function have a return type and all varaibles also be assigned a type
+Go does have the interface type, which accepts any type, but requries a binding when it its needs to be a specific type

 ## Language Features
 ### print values
 currently you can only print one value for each print statement.
 Each print statements ends in a endline